eslint/eslint/docs/rules/template-tag-spacing.md

 (fixable) The `--fix` option on the [command line](../user-guide/command-line-interface#fix) automatically fixes problems reported by this rule.

-We can create functions whose parameters consist of template literals.
+With ES6, it's possible to create functions called [tagged template literals](#further-reading) where the function parameters consist of a template literal's strings and expressions.

 This rule can force usage of spacing _between_ the tag function and the template literal.